tdwg/tcs2/docs/feature-report/README.md

 especially for `CharacterCircumscription`, or that they are the only and best way to express circumscription in TCS.
 Just because it is not included yet does not mean circumscription is not important.
-The TCS Maintenance Group has every intention of adding circumscription to TCS at a later stage.
+The TCS Maintenance Group has every intention of adding circumscription to TCS at a later stage in a separate effort.
+If we are to include circumscription in TCS, it should be done in a way that it is operational and computer-tractable.
+Lists of characters (or descriptions) and lists of specimens are better accommodated in other TDWG standards, like Plinian Core and SDD.

 All parsed name terms, except 'uninomial', are in Darwin Core and have been borrowed from there.
 We think that, if people have a need for a 'uninomial' term, it might be best to have that in Darwin Core as well.
-Parsed authorship terms are not in Darwin Core, but we have not added them in TCS 2 either, as adding them is not straightforward because, unlike the parsed name terms, these terms are not defined outside DWG standards.
+Parsed authorship terms are not in Darwin Core, but we have not added them in TCS 2 either, as adding them is not straightforward because, unlike the parsed name terms, these terms are not defined outside TDWG standards.
 They can be added if people who want them can come up with terms and definitions that are acceptable to the entire community.